 I’d just recommend booking a cancellable reservation waaaaay in advance, keeping an eye on prices leading up to your trip, and rebooking if you find a better deal.

 Where to stay on the Big Island

-So, here’s the deal- there’s two places that most travelers stay while visiting the Big Island: Kona, on the west coast, and Hilo, on the east coast.
+Luckily, if you’re wondering where to stay on the Big Island, the answer is relatively straightforward- there’s really just two places that most travelers stay while visiting the Big Island: Kona, on the west coast, and Hilo, on the east coast.

 While there’s lots to consider in the whole Kona vs. Hilo debate, it basically boils down to:

 - There’s tons of things to do in Kona, ranging from enjoying its beautiful beaches to partaking in its water activities, like snorkeling or whale watching tours.
 It also tends to have much hotter and drier weather and pricier, upscale accommodations than the Hilo side (i.e., if you’re looking to treat yourself at the Four Season spa, stay on the Kona side).